bkamins/EventSimulation.jl/README.md

 Intended as a support library for teaching basic principles of Discrete Event Simulation.

 The last package version that supports Julia 0.6.2 is 0.3.3.
 Versions starting with 0.4.0 support Julia 0.7+.
+Starting from version 0.7.0 the package is migrated to Julua 1.0.